Nexis-Network/homepage/content/docs/connect/connect-postgres-gui.md

 ## Connection issues

-Applications that use older client libraries or drivers that do not support Server Name Indication (SNI) may not permit connecting to Exzo Network.
+Applications that use older client libraries or drivers that do not support Server Name Indication (SNI) may not permit connecting to Nexis Network.
 If you encounter the following error, refer to [Connection errors](/docs/connect/connection-errors) for possible workarounds.

 <CodeBlock shouldWrap>